Tune into the latest podcast from HealthCert Education, as Paul Elmslie speaks to Dr Terry Harvey...

 The Professional Certificate of Men's Health is tailored for medical doctors who wish to improve patient outcomes by managing common men's health issues in general practice.

-This course is for medical doctors and degree-qualified nurses that work under their supervision.
+This course is for physicians, nurse practitioners, and degree-qualified nurses.
 Participants do not have to pass an IELTS test but, as the courses are delivered in English, proficiency in listening, reading and writing English is assumed.

 Participants will require access to a computer/laptop, an internet connection and a basic level of technology proficiency to access and navigate the online learning portal.